Wisdom Grant Fund

 In October 2012 the Daughters of Wisdom Mission Grant was established at a Provincial Chapter meeting.
 Through a vote of the membership it was decided that a yearly fund would be to set aside and granted to applicants for projects that are consistent with the mission of the Daughters of Wisdom.
 Since then, grants have been awarded to a variety of compatible groups and organizations that provide community services that keep alive and continue the rich legacy of the Daughters' 300 years of mission in the United States and abroad.
 Past grants have been awarded to fund a home health care initiative, to educate adolescent girls about human trafficking, to run a parent/child learning program for families experiencing difficult socio-economic situations, to support a day drop-in center that provides a safe place that supports and empowers women, to an organization that works for more just immigration policies, and to seed the development of independent businesses started by women in an effort to work their way out of poverty.

 Grant Pre-Application Period

 The Wisdom Grant Fund awards up to $15,000 and allows for two consecutive years of funding for collaborative ministries that are consistent with the objectives of addressing injustice, violence, poverty and oppression, especially among women and children.
 The application period begins in March, closes in May, and grants are awarded in the fall by the Provincial Council.
 To be eligible, applicants must be working in ministry with a Sister or have the endorsement of a Daughter of Wisdom.

-The pre-application period for 2018 grant proposals is now open.
-Good luck to all those who apply!
+The pre-application period for 2018 grants is now closed and proposals are being reviewed.
+Good luck to all those who applied!

 Daughters of Wisdom Award $86,000 in 2017 Mission Fund Grants